 The team based their new conclusions on observations from a selection of telescopes, both on the ground and in space.
-Among them was the NASA/ESA Hubble Space Telescope, the Very Large Telescope at ESO’s Paranal Observatory and the New Technology Telescope at ESO’s La Silla Observatory.
+Among them were the NASA/ESA Hubble Space Telescope, the Very Large Telescope at ESO’s Paranal Observatory, and the New Technology Telescope at ESO’s La Silla Observatory.

 “There are several independent aspects to the observations that suggest that this event was indeed a tidal disruption and not a superluminous supernova,” explains coauthor Morgan Fraser from the University of Cambridge, UK (now at University College Dublin, Ireland).

 In particular, the data revealed that the event went through three distinct phases over the 10 months of follow-up observations.
 These data overall more closely resemble what is expected for a tidal disruption than a superluminous supernova.
 An observed re-brightening in ultraviolet light as well as a temperature increase further reduce the likelihood of a supernova event.
 Furthermore, the location of the event — a red, massive, and passive galaxy — is not the usual home for a superluminous supernova explosion, which normally occur in blue, star-forming dwarf galaxies.